cthoenes/azure-coredns-forwarder-sample/README.md

 ```
 - Now DNS resolution directly points to the Azure DNS Service.
 Requesting the blob endpoint will result in an NXDOMAIN.

-5. Now point the DNS server to a public DNS Server to verify that the public DNS is capable of resolving to the storage accounts Public IP address:
+5. Now point the DNS server to a public DNS server to verify that the public DNS is capable of resolving to the storage accounts Public IP address:
 ```shell
 > server 1.1.1.1
 Default server: 1.1.1.1